Anime-influenced animation: Television

 G.I.
-Joe, despite it being primarily and notably an American cartoon, film, and toy line franchise, is notable for having quite a handful of anime influences in their animations.
+Joe, despite it being primarily and notably an American series, film, and toy line franchise, is notable for having quite a handful of anime influences in their animations.
 The first and most notable example, G.I.
 Joe: A Real American Hero, both the first and second seasons, as well as the film adaptation, were all outsourced in Japan by the studio Toei Animation, who was also known for making The Transformers.
 The second, G.I.
 Joe: Sigma 6, was actually the closest known G.I.
-Joe property to ever be translated into Japanese animation in any form despite it still being an American cartoon; it was animated by the Japanese studio Gonzo, and it was produced by 4Kids Productions in America.
+Joe property to ever be translated into Japanese animation in any form despite it still being an American series; it was animated by the Japanese studio Gonzo, and it was produced by 4Kids Productions in America.
 Third, G.I.
 Joe: Resolute was a web series produced by Titmouse, Inc., and the animation was noted to be extremely similar to that of Avatar: The Last Airbender and the works of Madhouse Studios, especially its character designs and fight scenes.
-Finally, the most recent one to date, G.I.
-Joe: Renegades, despite it being primarily an American cartoon, had plenty of anime references, particularly its frequent usage of Ninja culture and stylized fight choreography.
+Finally, the most recent one to date so far, G.I.
+Joe: Renegades, despite it being primarily an American series, had plenty of anime references, particularly its frequent usage of Ninja culture and stylized fight choreography.

-ThunderCats, both its 1985 and 2011 cartoons, are outsourced and produced by Japanese animators, like that of Studio 4°C, and thus both cartoons have several references and visuals reminiscent to anime all throughout.
-The most recent one, Roar, made in 2020, even has a chibi-stye animation similar to the style used in Teen Titans Go!.
+ThunderCats, both its 1985 and 2011 series, are outsourced and produced by Japanese animators, like that of Studio 4°C, and thus both series have several references and visuals reminiscent to anime all throughout.
+The most recent one, Roar, made in 2020, even has a chibi-style animation similar to the style used in Teen Titans Go!.

-Ballmastrz: 9009 is an American-Japanese television series aired on Adult Swim and its animation produced by Titmouse, Inc., Williams Street, and Studio 4°C. When the animators were discussing the artistic direction of the series, Chris Prynoski, president of Titmouse said that the show's animation was made "like it was drawn by High School kids who try to draw anime".
-For the Ballmastrz: Rubicon special, series creator and voice actor Christy Karacas intended for the special to "dive into the actual anime world," using the teams from the Japanese animation studio Studio 4 °C for this express purpose.